 The Principles for Responsible Management Education (PRME) initiative has more than 600 signatories worldwide.
-Alongside encouraging new institutions to sign up to the initiative, volumes within the PRME book series aim to cultivate and inspire actively engaged participants by offering practical examples and case studies to support the implementation of the Six Principles of PRME.
+Alongside encouraging new institutions to sign up to the initiative, volumes within the PRME book series cultivate and inspire actively engaged participants by offering practical examples and case studies to support the implementation of the Principles for Responsible Management Education.
 Books in the series aim to enable participants to transition from a global learning community to an action community in delivering responsible management education.

 The Sustainability Mindset Principles A Guide to Developing a Mindset for a Better World